ifacodes/alapatch/README.md

 # Branch TODO List

 - [x] implement React Redux Correctly
--   [ ] finish implementing for each component
+- [x] finish implementing for each component
 - [x] finish one timbre as an example
 - [x] update state and components to handle multiple timbres
 - [x] implement switching between currently viewed timbre
+- [ ] make a home screen!
 - [ ] style components
 - [ ] merge with main branch

 # Link to the MicroKORG Midi Implementation